AlexSim93/pull-request-analytics-action/README.md

 ```

 This configuration allows **pull-request-analytics-action** to interface with your GitHub Enterprise instance, enabling you to leverage the full capabilities of the action within your enterprise environment.

-## Detailed Report on Discussion Types

-To obtain a detailed report on the types of open discussions, it is necessary to include a specific label in the first message of each discussion, enclosed in double square brackets (`[[ ]]`).
-For example, use `[[Performance issue]]` to categorize a discussion as related to performance issues.
-The action will then provide a breakdown of discussions based on these labels, allowing for a more targeted and categorized analysis of discussion topics.

-In addition, reactions of :+1: and :-1: on the initial message of a discussion will be collected and displayed in the columns for "discussions received" and "discussions conducted."
-These reactions help to more accurately gauge the usefulness and reception of the discussions initiated.

-**Example Usage**:

-- In the first comment of a pull request discussion, include a label like `[[Bug]]`, `[[Feature Request]]`, or any custom label of your choice.
-- **pull-request-analytics-action** will recognize these labels and include them in the report, providing a categorized overview of discussions.

-This feature enhances the analytical capabilities of **pull-request-analytics-action**, offering a deeper insight into the nature and distribution of discussions in your pull requests.

 ## Configuration Parameters Overview